abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 remaining but a small pile of gray dust.
 Then a wind comes along and blows it here and there until there is nothing left.
-For all of our obsessions about ourselves---our worries, fears and anxieties around health and physical wellbeing, and all the uncertainties in our lives---it is absolutely certain that, on a physical level, we're all going to be blown into cosmic dust.
+For all of our obsessions about ourselves---our worries, fears and anxieties around health and physical well-being, and all the uncertainties in our lives---it is absolutely certain that, on a physical level, we're all going to be blown into cosmic dust.